Bubballoo3/BalyProjectCode/README.md

 #### addSortingNumbers
 Reads a column containing Baly Classifications from an xls file and generates a column with the corresponding sorting numbers for each row.

+#### fillJSON
+Reads a spreadsheet and generates the JSON necessary for use in the Baly Gallery website

+#### fillImageNotes
+Reads a spreadsheet and generates the Image Notes field for each slide, a formulaic summary of creation date and documented info.

+#### formatReferences
+Reads a spreadsheet row of Chicago formatted references and generates an HTML version to be included on Digital Kenyon
 ***

 ## How to Use mapKMLtoXLS
 * ****Download kml file from MyMaps****